GreekEnglishFlemishDutch

 During the 19th century the church was also known as “Panagia of Prentzas (Saint Mary of Prentzas) probably because of its association with a sponsor or donor of an important icon that might have been kept in the chapel though none of this has been proven.
 Even today, Athenians may say that an old, ugly woman “looks like Kapnikarea”, probably in reference to the poor state the church was in at the beginning of the 19th century.

-Location map Ermou Street
+Location map

 Nearest metro station Monastiraki - Syntagma

-For typical words, please consult our Greek Glossary Top of the page
+For typical words, please consult our Greek glossary.
+Top of the page

 WHAT TO SEE IN ATHENS